ansys/hollerith/doc/source/index.rst

 Code Examples
 ~~~~~~~~~~~~~
-Here's a quick preview for how Python code looks using the
+Here's a quick preview for how Python code looks using
-``pyansys-product-library``.
+``hollerith```.
 For more examples, click the links at the
 top of the page to see function, method, and class documentation.